 CSUF News Service

-The goal of the program is to increase the population of female students who choose careers in natural sciences, engineering and mathematics.
-Since its inception, more than 1,500 young women have attended the summer session, with approximately 98 percent going on to college.
+The long-term goal of the program is to increase the number of female students who choose careers in the natural sciences, engineering and mathematics, said Pagni.
+More information is available online.